byunginhb/risk-check/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Customizing Images

+To replace the placeholder images with professional, photorealistic stock photos:

+📖 **See [IMAGE_GUIDE.md](./IMAGE_GUIDE.md)** for detailed instructions on:
+- Where to find professional real estate images (Unsplash, Pexels)
+- Recommended search terms
+- Image sizing and optimization
+- Step-by-step replacement guide

 ## Learn More

 To learn more about Next.js, take a look at the following resources: